alexsandrostefenon/rufs-crud-es6/README.md

 ## First Step

-Clone this repository and open terminal, changing path to local repository folder.

-### Build
+Open terminal and clone this repository with `git clone https://github.com/alexsandrostefenon/rufs-crud-es6`.

-then `npm install` to download the required dependencies.
+To download the required dependencies then

-cd ..
-ln -s ./rufs-base-es6/node_modules/rufs-base-es6 ./
+`npm install ./rufs-crud-es6`

+or

+`yarnpkg install --cwd ./rufs-crud-es6 --modules-folder $NODE_MODULES_PATH`

+where $NODE_MODULES_PATH point to your desired node_modules folder destination.

 ### Run Ecosystem